-Subject: Documenting Services and Participant Contact in The Workforce Information System of Texas Counselor Notes—Update
+Subject: Documenting Services and Participant Contact in WorkInTexas.com Case Notes—Update

 PURPOSE:

-The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with information and guidance on:
+The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with information and guidance regarding:

 contact with participants; and

-comprehensive documentation of services and contact with participants in The Workforce Information System of Texas (TWIST) Counselor Notes.
+the comprehensive documentation of services and contact with participants in WorkInTexas.com Case Notes.

+This update provides clarification relating to the implementation of WorkInTexas.com as the Texas Workforce Commission’s (TWC) workforce case management system.

 RESCISSION:

-WD Letter 06-13
+WD Letter 06-13, Change 1

 BACKGROUND:

-Accurate service and outcome data for Texas workforce system customers is necessary to meet state and federal reporting requirements and to assess the performance of the workforce system.
-The data are used to generate reports and information that the Texas Workforce Commission (TWC) and Boards use to manage, monitor, and assess performance.
-It is necessary that all information entered into TWIST be clear, concise, comprehensive, and accurate.
+The provision of accurate service and outcome data is necessary to meet state and federal reporting requirements and to assess the performance of the workforce system.
+Data is used to generate reports and collect information that will be used by TWC and Boards to manage, monitor, and assess performance.
+It is necessary that all information that is entered into WorkInTexas.com is clear, concise, comprehensive, and accurate.

-TWC has identified the following issues:

-After prolonged periods in which there was no contact with a participant, services were entered into TWIST—thereby delaying the participant’s exit.

-A participant was placed in a variety of services, such as mentoring, tutoring, and GED services, in excess of 90 days and no contact with the participant was documented in TWIST Counselor Notes during that time—thereby preventing the participant’s exit and causing inaccurate data to be reported.

-The accuracy and reliability of data is essential for efficient and responsible public administration and necessary for reporting such information to the US Department of Labor (DOL), the Legislative Budget Board, and others, and for maintaining the integrity of the Texas workforce system.
+The accuracy and reliability of data is essential to ensure efficient and responsible public administration.
+Such accuracy and reliability is also necessary when reporting information to the US Department of Labor (DOL), the Legislative Budget Board, and other entities, as it helps to maintain the integrity of the Texas workforce system.

 PROCEDURES: